-1. If the ITF Headquarters and the Company mutually agree on amendments and/or additions with regard to the application and contents of this Agreement, such amendments and additions shall be agreed in writing and signed by the parties and incorporated in the Special Agreement.
+1. The terms and conditions of this Agreement shall be reviewed annually by the ITF and if at any time the ITF and the Company mutually agree on amendments and/or additions to this Agreements, such amendments and additions shall be agreed in writing and signed by the parties and considered incorporated in the Special Agreement.

-WAIVERS AND ASSIGNMENTS § 33
+WAIVERS AND ASSIGNMENTS

-1. The Company undertake not to demand or request any Seafarer to enter into any documents whereby, by way of waiver or assignment or otherwise, the Seafarer agrees or promises to accept variations to the terms of this Agreement or return to the Company, their servants or agents any wages (including any backwages) or other emoluments due or to become due to him under this Agreement; and the Company agree that any such document already in existence shall be null and void and of no legal effect.
+1. The Company undertake not to demand or request any Seafarer to enter into any documents whereby, by way of waiver or assignment or otherwise, the Seafarer agrees or promises to accept variations to the terms of this Agreement or return to the Company, their servants or agents any wages (including any backwages) or other emoluments due or to become due to him under this Agreement and the Company agrees that any such document already in existence shall be null and void and of no legal effect.

+ANNEX 1

-ANNEX 1 SCHEDULE OF CASH BENEFITS
+SCHEDULE OF CASH BENEFITS

-§ 17 Compensation for Loss of Life:
+§ 17 Compensation for Loss of Life